-- Actual Costs will be assessed based on actual costs incurred by the agency for monies expended including but not limited to the actual cost of for transcripts, of trials or depositions, witness fees, HLA chemical tests, DNA Genetic Tests paternity tests, IRS full collection process, filing fees, service of process, and all other court litigation costs, including federal offset program fees, not to exceed \$25 if the offset is over \$100. - Also included is federal offset program fees, not to exceed \$25, if the offset is over \$100.
+- Actual Costs will be assessed based on actual costs incurred by the agency for monies expended for transcripts of trials or depositions, HLA chemical tests, DNA Genetic Tests, IRS full collection process, filing fees, and all other court costs.
+Also included is federal offset program fees, not to exceed \$25, if the offset is over \$100.
 Service of process fees will be charged to the noncustodial parent in an amount equal to the actual cost or \$50, whichever is less. - Financial Institution Levy Fee, \$35.
 This fee will be charged for each levy that results in a monetary recovery from a participating financial institution. - Insurance Claim Levy Fee, \$35.
 This fee will be charged for each levy that results in a monetary recovery from an insurance claim.